zer0rest/dns-monitor/README.md

 A series of bash/python scripts I wrote to monitor changes in my domains and alert myself.

 ### dnserial.sh
 This script receives the (sub)domain you want to monitor as an argument and monitors for changes to it's SOA record's serial number.
 If it finds such changes it publishes a message including the previous and current serial number to a specified MQTT topic for notifiers to consume.
+The `dig`, `mosquitto` and `mosquitto-clients` packages are required to use this script.

 Before running the script make sure to set the `$MQTT_SRV` and `$MQTT_TOPIC` enviroment variables.
 To do that run in a terminal: